-^{} or background noise plus 5 dB(A), whichever is the greater amount
+^{} LA90, 10min; or background noise plus 5 dB(A), whichever is the greater amount

-- 5.2.8.
-The noise assessment design and compliance testing conditions should include assessment and testing of the wind farm's electrical infrastructure (transformers, substations, back-up generators etc.) and noise levels from these sources need to be compliant with the applicable standards. - 5.2.9.
-A setback distance between a residence and infrastructure associated with the wind farm, such as transmission lines, should also be considered to help alleviate visual amenity impacts and noise considerations.
-This includes a 1.0 km minimum setback distance between a residence and major transformer and generation infrastructure, such as a terminal substation.
-Where possible, transmission infrastructure should be placed underground and/or well away from residences and road reserves.
-If this is not possible, a setback distance of 100m should be considered in planning guidelines for power lines of 66kV or greater. - 5.2.10.
-Consideration should also be given to the current standards for shadow flicker.
-A typical standard is no more than 30 hours of shadow flicker per year at a resident's external window.
+- 5.2.11.Consideration should also be given to the current standards for shadow flicker.
+A typical standard at present is a limit of 30 hours of shadow flicker per year at a resident's external window or garden area.
 This standard, used across Australia, has been sourced from shadow flicker standards developed and used in Europe, where set-back distances to residences are typically less restrictive.
-At say a 1.0 km distance from a turbine, it would be very unlikely to receive 30 hours of actual shadow flicker at a residence.
-A more appropriate standard in the Australian context may be no more than a total 15 hours of shadow flicker per year at a residence and no more than 30 minutes of shadow flicker should be received on a given day.
-Neighbours experiencing (or likely to experience) shadow flicker that is annoying should also be provided with the opportunity for having visual screening installed. - 5.2.11.
-Final siting of turbines during construction ('micro-siting') should be limited to a distance of 100 metres from the approved site location, be no closer to a residence (or property boundary per Recommendation 5.2.7) and be properly documented, including the reasons for the change.
+At say a 1 km distance from a turbine, it would be very unlikely to receive 30 hours of actual shadow flicker at a residence.
+A more appropriate standard in the Australian context may be no more than a total 15 hours of actual shadow flicker per year at a residence and no more than 30 minutes of shadow flicker should be experienced on a given day.
+Neighbours experiencing (or likely to experience) shadow flicker that is annoying should also be provided with the opportunity for having visual screening installed. - 5.2.12.Final siting adjustments for turbines during construction ('micro-siting') should be limited to a distance of no more than 100m from the approved site location, be no closer to a residence (or property boundary per Recommendation 5.2.7) and be properly documented, including the reasons for the change.
 Micro-siting of a distance greater than 100m should require written approval from the responsible authority.
+Power poles installed in the road reserve must comply with relevant standards and guidelines for setback distances from the carriageway, comply with any road safety requirements and road safety barrier specifications, and pole locations must be pre-approved by the responsible authority.